emirdemirel/ASA_ICASSP2021/README.md

 ```
 conda create --name mirex2020_ED
 ```
-### 3) Install Spleeter
+### 3) Install Python dependencies
-This is an open-source source separation module that we use in the begining of our pipeline.
+**Spleeter**: This is an open-source source separation module that we use in the begining of our pipeline.
+**Num2words**: Python package for easy numeric-to-alphabetic translation.
 ```
 conda install -c conda-forge spleeter
+conda install -c auto num2words
 ```

 ## How to run

 * Modify ```KALDI_ROOT``` in  ```a2l/path.sh``` according to where your Kaldi installation is.